remiilekun/react-fluid-carousel/Readme.md

 `disabled` [boolean] - Will send true if there is a prev page to scroll to, or if the carousel is in mid-animation.
 `onClick` [function] - This has to be called by the custom component for prev/next functionality to work.
-`basicStyle` [object] - This is a styles object with values for `height` of the carousel, `top` margin of the carousel items
+`basicStyle` [object] - This is a styles object with values for `height` of the carousel, `top` margin of the carousel items `scaleX` [int] - This is the X axis scale size when you over on an item.
+`scaleY` [int] - This is the Y axis scale size when you over on an item.
+`showProgress` [bool] - This is used to determine if you want to show the dots or not (Default: false)

 `renderProgress` - This is another render prop based method which you can use to send customised progressunit.
 It will receive an object with the prop `enabled`, which can help you define the highlighted style of the progress unit.
 Click on this jumps to the respective page and is handled by the carousel by default.